m-yasir/react-carousel/README.md

 # React Carousel

-A simple example for creating a carousel in React
+A simple exercise for creating a carousel in React.
+User interface was not a priority but it's responsive still.

 ## Getting Started with the App